-Competition in wholesale markets was supposed to benefit consumers.
-Whether this has happened is far from clear.
-The Center for the Advancement of Energy Markets has claimed savings in PJM for all customer classes as a result of wholesale and retail competition.13 Others have calculated that retail prices in eight restructured states may have decreased at an average rate of one-half percent per year.14 Based on this evidence, it is tempting to conclude that electric sector reforms have been successful, at least in this one respect.
+Advocates of deregulation argued that competition in wholesale markets would benefit consumers.
+Several studies have claimed that deregulation delivered large benefits to consumers.
+The Center for the Advancement of Energy Markets has claimed savings in PJM for all customer classes as a result of wholesale and retail competition.
+Others have calculated that residential and industrial prices in eight restructured states may have decreased at an average rate of one-half percent per year.
+Based on this evidence, it is tempting to conclude that electricity sector reforms have been successful, at least in this one respect.

 Full analysis of the actual prices paid by electric consumers leads to a more disappointing conclusion.
-Where prices have fallen they have done so in large part because regulators have demanded that they do so.
-The roughly 1% decrease in Pennsylvania's retail prices reported by CAEM and Paul Joskow is less than the state mandates (the legislated 8% residential rate reduction should have resulted in an overall reduction of at least 2.6% if commercial and industrial rates had remained unchanged or decreased).
-For much of the retail sector, regulators have maintained a divide between activity in the wholesale markets and demand by the end-use consumer.
-The one exception appears to be large industrial customers, who have the resources and best incentives to search for the lowest electric prices.
+Where prices have fallen they have done so in large part because regulators forced them down.
+Pennsylvania's residential prices were required to fall by 8%, which should have reduced all retail rates by at least 2.6%; CAEM and Paul Joskow report prices fell by roughly 1%.
+For much of the retail sector, regulators have maintained control of residential and many commercial prices, while freeing large industrial customers, who have the resources and best incentives to search for the lowest electric prices.
 If competition is to lower prices for any sector, the industrial sector would appear to be the best bet.